nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 In the `<manifest>` all publication resources are declared.
 Each resource is declared using the `<item>` element with required attributes `id`, `href` and `media-type`.
 Some items must also have a `properties` attribute.

 The `id` is a unique identifier used to address a particular publication resource.
-The only formal requirement here is its uniqueness, but SPSM will require certain naming conventions to be applied.
+The only formal requirement here is its uniqueness, but the Ordering Agency will require certain naming conventions to be applied.

 The `href` is simply a path to the publication resource.
 The path will be relative to where the package document is located.